25 May 2021

-Only use the toilets if essential – no more than one person at a time.
-Wash your hands and leave the basin clean.
+No more than one person in each toilet at a time.
+Please wash your hands and leave the basin clean.

-The club dinghies are not yet available for use.
-We will inform members by email when they have been repaired, after which they can be booked as usual.
-The bookings diary is in the corridor of the clubhouse, and payment should be made by BACS if possible (£5 per half day session).
+The club Enterprise and Topper are available for use; the club Moth and Gull are under repair.
+We will inform members by email when they have been repaired.
+The bookings diary on the filing cabinet in the clubhouse, and payment should be made by BACS if possible (£5 per half day session).
 After use the boats should be thoroughly cleaned with soapy water, using the bucket provided, paying special attention to sheets, halyards, gunwales and any other touch points, and left to dry without rinsing.

 As always, SAILING IS AT HELM’S RISK; members must understand and accept this.
 Please do not go out in conditions that you think might be beyond your abilities.